-As advisors, we are often asked, “Should we start sharing more of our financial information with employees?”
-The short answer is YES, with education and at appropriate levels.
-One of the most powerful things you can do is arm your people with information to make a greater contribution to the organization, and that includes the financial picture.
+As advisors, we are often asked by our clients if they should start sharing more financial information with their employees.
+The short answer is yes, with education on how to properly do so and at appropriate levels of transparency.
+One of the most powerful things you can do is arm your people with data to make a greater contribution to the organization, and that includes the financial picture.

-As a leader, regardless of role, you must consider how you can be more open to meet the expectation of and desire for transparency.
-Whether it relates to specific organization or team goals, financial targets, or financial statements, the more information you share that helps people be aligned with the organization and have a “line of sight” to their maximum contribution, the better.
+As a leader, regardless of your role, you must consider how you can be more open to meet the expectation of and desire for transparency.
+Whether it relates to specific organizational or team goals, financial targets, or financial statements, the more information you share that helps people feel aligned with the organization and have a “line of sight” to their maximum contribution, the better.